APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

-This is my small scala sumary.
+---
+title: "Scala Tutorial"
+date: 2019-02-22 17:40:00
+lang: en
+ref: scala-tutorial

+---

+This is the small scala sumary I have made while reading the language tutorial.
+My goal is to make this post as alive as possible, as I learn more things about the language.
 Syntax comparisons will be made mainly against ruby and javascript.
-Used the content of the following page https://www.scala-exercises.org/scala_tutorial
+For Better readability, I will break this post into two parts.

+Use the following pages to help you through your reading: <a href="https://www.scala-exercises.org/scala_tutorial" target="_blank" class="external-link"> Scala-lang tutorial</a> and <a href="https://twitter.github.io/scala_school/" target="_blank" class="external-link"> Twitter Scala School</a>.

 <h2>Terms & types</h2>
  <h3>Primitive Expressions</h3>